-$^{15}$ As the models are non-linear, in addition to maximizing using Newton's method I concentrate the likelihoods as functions of $\sigma$ and $\eta$ , or these + the t- degrees of freedom, and conduct detailed grid searches (10k or 16k points), finding that the likelihood is single peaked for each of the 72 models in Table 5.
-Grid searches do not guarantee uniqueness of the max, especially as concentrating the likelihood for the t- models involves solving non-linear systems, but this is at least encouraging.
+16As the models are non-linear, in addition to maximizing using Newton's method I concentrate the likelihoods as functions of σ and η , or these plus the t- degrees of freedom, and conduct detailed grid searches (10k or 16k points), finding that the likelihood is single peaked for each of the 72 models examined in the table.
+Grid searches do not guarantee uniqueness of the maximum, especially as concentrating the ln-likelihood for the t-distribution in this case involves solving non-linear systems, but these results are at least encouraging.